 If you are grieving for a loved one whose death was caused by another person or the actions of a company, you may have a wrongful death suit.

 However, there are strict time limits you must meet to file a lawsuit.
 These time limits are complex and strictly enforced by the courts.
-It is in your best interest to speak to an expert wrongful death attorney at our award-winning Los Angeles law firm as soon as possible.
+It is in your best interest to speak to an expert attorney at our award-winning Los Angeles law firm as soon as possible.
 In this way our attorneys can immediately begin to compile evidence and can relieve some of the stress you are facing.

 Why Heimberg Barr